glpi-project/sysobject.ids/README.md

 # Release

-As [FusionInventory Agent](https://github.com/fusioninventory/fusioninventory-agent/releases) would be released we will tag the incorporated `sysobject.ids` file starting with 2.3.20.
+As [GLPI Agent](https://github.com/glpi-project/glpi-agent/releases) would be released we will tag the incorporated `sysobject.ids` file starting with 1.0.

 # Manual update

-You can manually update `sysobject.ids` file into the installed `fusioninventory-agent/share` folder.
-You just have to [download it](https://github.com/fusioninventory/sysobject.ids/raw/master/sysobject.ids), but do that at your own risk and always make a backup before updating manually.
+You can manually update `sysobject.ids` file into the installed `glpi-agent/share` folder.
+You just have to [download it](https://github.com/glpi-project/sysobject.ids/raw/master/sysobject.ids), but do that at your own risk and always make a backup before updating manually.